jpolmon/HospitalDashboard/README.md

 # Description

-Gray's Memorial Hospital's pharmacy system is designed for staff and patients to view their own portal.
+Grey's Memorial Hospital's pharmacy system is a web application that enables both patients and staff members to interact with each other.

-User story:
-- Doctors are allowed to view a list of patients and add treatment based on their needs.
+Some features of the application are:
+- When users visit the site they are prompted to either log in or register.
+    - Doctor accounts are generated on the back-end and cannot be created, these accounts are validated through the email domain.
+    - When a user creates a profile they are randomly assigned a doctor from the available doctors in the system.
-- Patients are only allowed to view their own portal and add treatment to their shopping cart.
+- When a patient logs in they are able to view their current medications and select a combination to view the total cost.
+- When a staff member logs in they are able to see the patients they have been assigned and assign medications to them.

 # Usage